metarank/metarank/doc/guide/search/cross-encoders.md

 ## Initial setup

-Let's imagine you already have a traditional search engine running (like ElasticSearch, OpenSearch or SOLR), which already has a good [recall](https://en.wikipedia.org/wiki/Precision_and_recall) level - it retrieves all the relevant products, but it sometimes struggles with precision: there can be some false-positives, and the ranking is not perfect.
+Let's imagine you already have a traditional search engine running (like Elasticsearch, OpenSearch or SOLR), which already has a good [recall](https://en.wikipedia.org/wiki/Precision_and_recall) level - it retrieves all the relevant products, but it sometimes struggles with precision: there can be some false-positives, and the ranking is not perfect.

 In this guide we will take top-N matching documents from your search engine, and re-rank them according to their semantic similarity with the query.